Cemeteries and graveyards, full of love, betrayal, tragic deaths, murder, and suicide. What will you find?

 "In loving memory of Adelaide Louisa Flowerdew Lowson born 20th June 1868 died 21st May 1948 daughter of Colonel and Mrs C.H.S.
 Scott and wife of James Gray Flowerdew Lowson J.P.
 Ph.D Member: King's Bodyguard for Scotland (Royal Company of Archers) of Quarwood House Stow-on-the-Wold.
 Gloucestershire and Mother of Denys Colquhoun Flowerdew Lowson, Bart..
 M. A..
 L. C. C Lord Mayor of London 1950-1951."

-Adelaide Louisa Flowerdew Lowson was born Adelaide Louisa Scott in India on 20th June 1868 to Colonel Courtenay Harvey Saltron Scott and his wife Margaret J Colquhoun
+Adelaide Louisa Flowerdew Lowson was born Adelaide Louisa Scott in Simla, Bengal, India on 20th June 1868 to Colonel Courtenay Harvey Saltron Scott and his wife Margaret Julia Colquhoun

 On the 1881 Census Adelaide can be found living at 17 Eccleston Square in the Westminster area of London with her parents and elder sister Eleanor Margaret.

 On 19th July 1890 Adelaide married James Gray Flowerdew Lowson, son of William Lowson and Helen Flowerdew.
-James Gray Flowerdew Lowson was a Justice of the Peace, Captain of 9th Battalion Royal Scots (The Royal Regiment), Member of the Royal County Archers and 1st District Commissioner of the Boy Scouts Stratforn-on-Avon and Stow-on the-Wold as well as being the Life Governor of U College Dundee.
+James Gray Flowerdew Lowson was a Justice of the Peace, Captain of 9th Battalion Royal Scots (The Royal Regiment), Member of the Royal County Archers and 1st District Commissioner of the Boy Scouts Stratford-on-Avon and Stow-on the-Wold as well as being the Life Governor of U College Dundee.
+On the 1891 Scottish Census the couple can be found living at Hedderwick Hill Mansion House, Dunbar.

 Together Adelaide and James had three children Eleanor Margaret Flowerdew Lowson born 1892, Courtenay Patrick Flowerdew Lowson born 1897 and Denys Colquhoun Flowerdew Lowson born 1906.